cloudify-cosmo/docs.getcloudify.org/content/cli/deployments.md

 #### Required flags

-*  `-b, --blueprint-id BLUEPRINT_ID` - The ID of the blueprint you would like to list deployments for
+*  `-b, --blueprint-id=BLUEPRINT_ID` - The ID of the blueprint you would like to list deployments for

 &nbsp;